kachick/chawan/doc/localcgi.md

 * `HTTP_COOKIE=` if set, the Cookie header.
 * `HTTP_REFERER=` if set, the Referer header.

+For requests originating from a urimethodmap rewrite, Chawan will also set the parsed URL's parts as environment variables.
+Use of these is highly encouraged, to avoid exploits originating from double-parsing of URLs.

+Let example://username:password@host.org:1234/path/name.html?example be the original URL.
+Then:

+* `MAPPED_URI_SCHEME=` the scheme of the original URL, in this case `example`.
+* `MAPPED_URI_USERNAME=` the username part, in this case `username`.
+If no username was specified, the variable is set to the empty string.
+* `MAPPED_URI_PASSWORD=` the password part, in this case `password`.
+If no password was specified, the variable is set to the empty string.
+* `MAPPED_URI_HOST=` the host part, in this case `host.org` If no host was specified, the variable is set to the empty string.
+(An example of an URL with no host: `about:blank`, here `blank` is the path name.)
+* `MAPPED_URI_PORT=` the port, in this case `1234`.
+If no port was specified, the variable is set to the empty string.
+(In this case, the CGI script is expected to use the default port for the scheme, if any.)
+* `MAPPED_URI_PATH=` the path name, in this case `/path/name.html?example`.
+If no path was specified, the variable is set to the empty string.
+Note: the path name is percent-encoded.
+* `MAPPED_URI_QUERY=` the query string, in this case `example`.
+Note that, unlike in JavaScript, no question mark is prepended to the string.
+  The query string is percent-encoded as well.

+Note: the fragment part is omitted intentionally.

 ## Request body

 If the request body is not empty, it is streamed into the program through